 Attention management is an essential skill in the modern workplace.
 To stay focused, you have to take control of your technology.
 With so many alerts, messages and temptations from our devices clamoring for our attention, it’s easy to lose sight of the fact that technology is supposed to serve us — not the other way around.
+(Controlling your technology is always one super good way to manage stress, among a few others you can read about here.)

 You’ll be able to do more focused work if you give yourself a fighting chance against technological distractions.
 Don’t rely on willpower alone!
 “Decision fatigue” is a real thing.
 We have only so much willpower, and ignoring email alerts and social media notifications taps it out.